juddfranklin1/hooray-points/README.md

 ### To Run Locally
 `yarn watch` or `npm run watch` to spin up Laravel Mix and tinker with the app locally

-In a separate repo
+In a separate terminal
 `yarn storybook` or `npm run storybook` to run storybookjs and see the stories for the app (currently just using the Tooltip component as an example)

 ### To Do:
 - Create bigger component library and leverage storybookjs more fully.
-- Set up goals
+    - Leverage Atomic Design architecture
+    - Replace 3rd party components with my own
+- Implement more thorough Goals logic
     - Progress-based (saving up points)
     - Reward-based (Trigger a reward based upon point total achieved)
     - Time-based (See if a point total can be reached by a given date)
-- "Plans" model - complex collections of actions with a cumulative point value
+- Implement "Plans" model - complex collections of actions with a cumulative point value
     - View for tracking progress towards completion of plans.
-- "Teams" model - Ability to be part of a group of users with inter-related roles
+- Implement "Teams" model - Ability to be part of a group of users with inter-related roles
 - Improve Factories and Seeders to enable more realistic starter data
 - Improve UX
     - At the moment, it is too plain; needs to be more fun